avivsarig/avivsarig/README.md

 >
 > Software Proverb

-The contents of this repo are a hodgepodge of projects - I'm not proud in all of them, and I neglected others earlier than I'd like to.
+The contents of my GitHub are a hodgepodge of projects repositories - I'm not proud in all of them, and I neglected others earlier than I'd like to.

 ### Active projects:
 - **[Obsidian task automation](https://github.com/avivsarig/Obsidian-backend)** - where I'm trying to automate my productivity flows, and to integrate them with mobile tools like Whatsapp and Google Workplace, to help me create and complete (!) all my tasks, while also serving as a private archive.